addap/adh-rs/Readme.md

   - [x] Straight line algorithm to prevent skipping frequency bands when moving mouse quickly
 - [x] Daemon to play the noise while in background.
   - [x] Socket activation so that when starting the GUI the daemon is started lazily.
-  - [ ] Better event handling in the daemon (one event queue instead of two threads)
+  - [x] Better event handling in the daemon (one event queue instead of two threads)
 - [x] Systray icon
 - [ ] Maybe make it work on windows
+- [ ] Proper logging
+- [ ] More documentation (especially for all the Chunk iter stuff and why Arc is needed)